authelia/doks/content/en/configuration/security/access-control.md

     policy: bypass
 ```

 *Multiple domains matched.
-These rules would match either `apple.example.com` or `orange.example.com`.
+These rules will match either `apple.example.com` or `orange.example.com`.
 All rules in this
 list are effectively the same rule just expressed in different ways.*

 ```yaml